 Opening day of Afghanistan-New Zealand Test called off due to wet outfield

-Despite a sunny day, the drainage facilities could not dry out the outfield following overnight rain
+Despite a sunny day, parts of the ground in Greater Noida remained unfit to play on

-The first day of Test match between New Zealand and Afghanistan at the Greater Noida Sports Complex Ground was abandoned without a ball being bowled due to wet outfield.
-The weather played fair all day, with the sun shining down on the ground.
-However, the drainage facilities could not dry out the playing area in its entirety, leaving the teams having to wait another day to begin their first ever Test encounter.
+The first ever day of Test cricket at the Greater Noida Sports Complex Ground was abandoned due to a wet outfield.
+The weather was fair all day, with the sun out, but the drainage facilities could not dry the playing area entirely, leaving New Zealand and Afghanistan to wait at least another day to begin their first ever Test encounter.

-There has been continuous rain over the past few days and the big challenge according to chief curator Amit Sharma was to keep the outfield ready if rains continued.
-However on Monday, there was not a single cover on the ground all day and the super-soppers were at work.
-But the issue was the wet outfield and the run-up area for the bowlers which never deemed fit enough for the toss to take place.
+There has been significant rain over the past few days and the challenge, according to chief curator Amit Sharma, was to keep the outfield fit for play if the wet weather continued.
+However, on Monday, there was not a single cover on the ground all day and the super-soppers were at work, but wet patches on the outfield and the bowlers' run-up remained a concern.

-Multiple inspections took place, with the last one scheduled at 4.30pm, local time, but stumps was called at 4.05 pm.
-The toss has been scheduled for 9am tomorrow and the remaining four days will have 98 overs each with an early start at 9.30am, instead of 10am.
+Multiple inspections took place, with the last one scheduled at 4.30pm local time, but the day was abandoned at 4.05 pm.
+The toss has been scheduled for 9am tomorrow and the remaining four days will have 98 overs each starting at 9.30am, instead of 10am.

-With day one already called off, both teams will hope that the rains and moderate thunderstorms, that have been forecast for the week, stay away.

-The match is not part of the World Test Championship cycle but gives New Zealand an opportunity to acclimatise to subcontinental conditions with two Test series, against Sri Lanka and India lined up in the next couple of months.
+The match is not part of the World Test Championship cycle but gives New Zealand an opportunity to acclimatise to subcontinent conditions, with two Test series against Sri Lanka and India lined up in the next couple of months.

 Afghanistan have played two one-off Tests in this year so far, both in different countries against different opponents, and are looking for their first win since 2021.